alleyinteractive/mantle-docs/docs/testing/deprecation-incorrect-usage.md

 :::note

 If a test has an `@expectedDeprecated` or `@expectedIncorrectUsage` annotation, it will not fail if a deprecation or incorrect usage notice is not triggered.
+If the test does not cause a deprecation or incorrect usage notice, it will fail.

 :::